sayolove/ngu-guide/src/content/docs/en/chapters/chapter-5.md

 - Repeat until you stop gaining 100x number gain per rebirth, usually up to Boss 60-80
 - Beard Priority pre-T7: Fu > Golden > Reverse > Cage > BEARd > LadyBeard > Neck

 After you’re done with 30 minute rebirths, switch back to 24 hour rebirths.

+### 24HR RB Schedule
 Here’s a standard 24 hour rebirth schedule while you’re climbing up to Boss 125: (Credit to Pokie’s Early Evil Guide)

-0:00-0:30: TM Phase
+**0:00-0:30: TM Phase**
 - Optimize for 2 respawn, lock Voodoo Doll, remaining slots in Time Machine
 - Get as many levels in TM as you can within 30 minutes.
 - Yes, it’s normal to only be able to get 0-2 levels early.
 Welcome to Evil.

-0:30-3:00: Augment Phase
+**0:30-3:00: Augment Phase**
 - Replace the weapon in the previous loadout with BDW gun
 - Run your best augment until the 3 hour mark.
-Check GO to find your best augment
+Check [GO](https://gmiclotte.github.io/gear-optimizer/#/) to [find your best augment](/en/guides/go-guide#augments)
 - Put Magic into Blood: Run your best ritual <20m once and cast Counterfeit Gold, then run your best ritual for the remaining time and cast Blood Number.
 Use Blood Digger

-3:00-23:00: Normal NGU / AT Phase
+**3:00-23:00: Normal NGU / AT Phase**
 - Focus on BB’ing normal NGUs, while bringing AT up enough to accomplish goals
 - Wear BDW Head while running AT
 - Run Wandoos AT until cheap to run Wandoos 98